-- Fish bowl: Invite a few volunteers, with advance notice, to engage in a small group conversation that the rest of the class observes.
-The whole class is then invited to comment on the conversation.
+- Fish bowl: See if any students volunteer, with advance notice, to engage in a small group conversation that the rest of the class observes.
+The whole class is then invited to respond to the conversation.

 - Go around: Pose a question or a prompt and give every student a chance to answer it briefly, allowing students to pass.
 Conclude the conversation after everyone who wants to has been able to share, or after an open discussion of the contributions.